signalfx/lambda-nodejs/README.md

-# SignalFx Node Lambda Wrapper
+# SignalFx Node.js Lambda Wrapper

 ## Overview

-You can use this document to add a SignalFx wrapper to your AWS Lambda for Node.
+You can use this document to add a SignalFx wrapper to your AWS Lambda for Node.js.

-The SignalFx Node Lambda Wrapper wraps around an AWS Lambda Node function handler, which allows metrics to be sent to SignalFx.
+The SignalFx Node.js Lambda Wrapper wraps around an AWS Lambda Node.js function handler, which allows metrics to be sent to SignalFx.

-At a high-level, to add a SignalFx Node Lambda wrapper, you can package the code yourself, or you can use a Lambda layer containing the wrapper and then attach the layer to a Lambda function.
+At a high-level, to add a SignalFx Node.js Lambda wrapper, you can package the code yourself, or you can use a Lambda layer containing the wrapper and then attach the layer to a Lambda function.

 To learn more about Lambda Layers, please visit the AWS documentation site and see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).